CyanPineapple/DataCool/README.md

 </p>

 ## Framework of the database design
-The Core and Frontend are submodules.
+The cool-core and cool-vue are submodules.

 Clone the parent repo(DataCool).